Nick Faldo: PGA Tour

 Throughout the early 1990s, Faldo remained a European Tour player while also visiting America regularly and playing events around the world, but in 1995 he decided to concentrate on playing on the U.S. PGA Tour, as his priority was to win further major championships (and three out of the four majors are played in the United States).
 At first this strategy didn't seem to work, as he had a moderate 1995 season, but in April 1996 he won a famous victory at Augusta to collect his sixth and final major championship.

 Faldo went into the final round at the 1996 Masters trailing Greg Norman by six shots, but was the beneficiary of an infamous Sunday collapse at Augusta by Norman; Faldo shot a 67 to win by five over Norman, who struggled mightily en route to a 78.
 Though this is commonly remembered as the tournament where Norman collapsed in the final round, Faldo's 67 was a memorable display of concentration and consistency which put pressure on Norman.
 After Faldo finished, he hugged Norman and whispered something in his ear, which years later Norman confirmed to have included the line "Don't let the bastards get you down", a reference to the media, which Faldo assumed would aggressively hound Norman for the loss.
 Norman said in interview after defeat that "He (Faldo) had gone way, way up in my estimations."
-Since then they have become friends and fishing partners, a passion they both share.
+Since then they had become friends and fishing partners, a passion they both share.
+However, in a 2026 interview Norman was less than enthusiastic about his relationship with Faldo.

 After Faldo's victory at the 1996 Masters, he had just one further tournament win in his career at the 1997 Nissan Open in Los Angeles, at the age of 39.
 As Faldo entered his forties, his form gradually declined and he devoted more time to off-course activities.
 The last season that he played regularly on the PGA Tour was 2001.
 Afterwards, he refocused on the European Tour and consistently played less than a full schedule.

 At the 2002 U.S. Open, a month before his 45th birthday, Faldo finished in a very creditable position of tied for 5th place.
 At the 2003 Open Championship at Royal St George's, Faldo shot a fine third round of 67 and was briefly in contention for the tournament during the final round.
 He closed to within two shots of the lead after a birdie at the 5th hole in the final round before holing a 30-foot eagle putt on the 7th.
 However, his momentum stalled over the next three holes.
 A birdie at the 14th hole took him to level par and into fourth place.
 However, three successive bogeys on his subsequent three holes ended his challenge and he finished the tournament in a tie for eighth place.
 It was Faldo's last top-10 finish in a major championship.